ReactFinland/site/pages/blog/2020-05-07-rf-2020-online-mini-conf-vol-1.md

 ## Schedule

 We've found three great speakers and an MC for the first event.
-You might remember Jani from the past editions of React Finland, first as a speaker and then as an MC.
+You might remember Jani Eväkallio from the past editions of React Finland, first as a speaker and then as an MC.
 It's great to have him host our first online as well.

 The event will begin 17:00 and we'll warm up till 17:30.
 It's then that we have a brief introduction to the topic and the theme before we delve into the talks.